Premier League leaders Arsenal held, Spurs thrashed

 Rodrigo Bentancur put Tottenham ahead in the 14th minute, meeting Ben Davies's flick with a close-range finish that survived a VAR check for offside.

-Iheanacho scored Leicester's third in first half stoppage-time with a curler into the bottom corner and Harvey Barnes completed the rout in the 81st minute.
+Kelechi Iheanacho scored Leicester's third in first-half stoppage time with a curler into the bottom corner and Harvey Barnes completed the rout in the 81st minute.

+"To be consistent is a long process, it's a mental process, you have to be better mentally and better with the approach.
+After we scored the goal, something changed," Tottenham assistant manager Cristian Stellini said.

+"We struggled a lot and we are disappointed for that.
+In the team something has to change, not individually.
+It's about the desire."

 Chelsea frustrated